KAYA-Instruments/SDI-Control-Point/README.md

 * The tool will copy all files needed to run the application into the folder

 ## Cross-Compilation under Linux
-It is possible to cross-compile a 32 Bit windows executable under Linux by using the M cross environment (MXE):
+It is possible to cross-compile a 32 Bit windows executable under Linux by using the M cross environment (MXE).

-How to crosscompile a QT5 project using MXE
+How to crosscompile a QT5 project using MXE:

 1. Get the MXE repo from github:
    ```# git clone https://github.com/mxe/mxe.git```